mkovalski/tacotron2/README.md

 # Tacotron 2 with GAN

-PyTorch implementation of [Natural TTS Synthesis By Conditioning Wavenet On Mel Spectrogram Predictions](https://arxiv.org/pdf/1712.05884.pdf).
+PyTorch implementation of [Natural TTS Synthesis By Conditioning Wavenet On Mel Spectrogram Predictions](https://arxiv.org/pdf/1712.05884.pdf) with GANs

 This implementation includes **distributed** and **automatic mixed precision** support and uses the [LJSpeech dataset](https://keithito.com/LJ-Speech-Dataset/).